• Skip to primary navigation

 Save Saved!

-Greengage Jam a beautiful plum jam with its own unique flavour and a favourite of mine since childhood!
+Easy Greengage Jam a beautiful plum jam with its own unique flavour and a subtle tang of lemon.

 Course Snack, teatime